rxdock/rxdock/docs/index.rst

 History
 ^^^^^^^

-The rDock program was developed from 1998 to 2006 by the software team at RiboTargets (subsequently `Vernalis (R&D) Ltd <https://www.vernalis.com/>`__) [RiboDock2004]_.
+The RiboDock program was developed from 1998 to 2006 by the software team at RiboTargets (subsequently `Vernalis (R&D) Ltd <https://www.vernalis.com/>`__) [RiboDock2004]_.
 In 2006, the software was licensed to the `University of York
-<http://www.ysbl.york.ac.uk/>`__ for maintenance and distribution.
+<http://www.ysbl.york.ac.uk/>`__ for maintenance and distribution under the
+name rDock.

 In 2012, Vernalis and the University of York agreed to release the program as open-source software [rDock2014]_.
 This version is developed with support from the `University of Barcelona <http://www.ub.edu/cbdd/>`__ -- `sourceforge.net/projects/rdock <https://sourceforge.net/projects/rdock/>`__.

+The development of rDock stalled in 2014.
+Since 2019, `RxTx <https://www.rxtx.tech/>`__ is developing a fork of rDock under the name RxDock.

 License
 ^^^^^^^

-rDock is licensed under GNU LGPL version 3.0.
+|Dock| is licensed under GNU LGPL version 3.0.

 .. toctree::
    :maxdepth: 2